DrNuenninger/ePortolio-Sass/toutorial/toutorial.md

 # Sass tutorial

 This tutorial should teach you the basics of the Sass syntax scss.
-This tutorial assumes you have Sass installed, if you haven't install the command line option here: https://sass-lang.com/install
+This tutorial assumes you have Sass installed, if you haven't, install the command line option here: https://sass-lang.com/install

 # 1. Basics